mtress/mtress/README.md

 for electricity, heat, and domestic hot water using any selected combination of the implemented supply technologies.

-The development was partly funded by the Federal Ministry for Economic Affairs and Energy (BMWi) and the Federal Ministry of Education and Research (BMBF) of Germany in the project ENaQ (project number 03SBE111).
+The development of Version 2 was funded by the Federal Ministry for Economic Affairs and Energy (BMWi) and the Federal Ministry of Education and Research (BMBF) of Germany in the project ENaQ (project number 03SBE111).
+The development of the heat sector formulations in Version 3 was funded by the Federal Ministry of Education and Research (BMBF) of Germany in the project Wärmewende Nordwest (project number 03SF0624).

 ## Installation